vedph/cadmus_core/Doc/core.md

 As you can see, when requesting a comment layer part we get a closed generic type, combining the generic token-based text layer part (`TokenTextLayerPart<T>`) with the comment layer fragment (`CommentLayerFragment`).

-For instance, the MongoDB repository instantiates parts from a JSON text representing them (`content`) like this
+For instance, the MongoDB repository instantiates parts from a JSON text representing them (`content`) like this:

 ```cs
 private IPart InstantiatePart(string typeId, string roleId, string content)